Brian Sharoff talks PLMA and retail brands

 From a manufacturer's point of view, they would certainly like to have the contract signed on Tuesday, the product in production by Wednesday, and delivery on Thursday, because that's their vested interest.
 But in all fairness the product is the retailer's, and, if the retailer needs additional time, the retailer ought to get this.

-I would also bet that if you went to a big A-brand manufacturer with a great idea, it would take two years for them to market it.
+I'd also bet that if you went to a big A-brand manufacturer with a great idea, it would take two years for them to market it.

 But do lead-times really have to take so long?